mnelson4/yet-another-related-posts-plugin/readme.txt

 Yet Another Related Posts Plugin (YARPP) gives you a list of posts and/or pages related to the current entry, introducing the reader to other relevant content on your site.
 Key features include:

-1. *Limiting by a threshold*: Peter Bowyer did the great work of making the algorithm use MySQL's [fulltext search](http://dev.mysql.com/doc/en/Fulltext_Search.html) score to identify related posts.
-But it just displayed, for example, the top 5 most "relevant" entries, even if some of them weren't at all relevant.
-Now you can set a threshold limit for relevance, and you get more related posts if there are more related posts and less if there are less.
-Ha!
+1. *An advanced and versatile algorithm*: Using a customizable algorithm considering post titles, content, tags, and categories, YARPP calculates a "match score" for each pair of posts on your blog.
+You choose the threshold limit for relevance and you get more related posts if there are more related posts and less if there are less.
-2. *Using tags and categories*: **New in 2.0!** The new 2.0 algorithm uses tags and categories.
-The new options screen puts you in control of how these factors should be used.
+2. *Templating*: **New in 3.0!** A new [templating system](http://mitcho.com/blog/projects/yarpp-3-templatesyarpp-3-templates/) puts you in charge of how your posts are displayed.
+3. *Caching*: **New in 3.0!** YARPP now caches the related posts for all the posts and thus has significantly improved performance over versions 2.x.
-3. *Related posts in RSS feeds*: **New in 2.1!** Display related posts in your RSS and Atom feeds with custom display options.
+4. *Related posts in RSS feeds*: **New in 2.1!** Display related posts in your RSS and Atom feeds with custom display options.
-4. *Disallowing certain tags or categories*: **New in 2.0!** You can choose certain tags or categories as disallowed, meaning any page or post with such tags or categories will not be served up by the plugin.
+5. *Disallowing certain tags or categories*: **New in 2.0!** You can choose certain tags or categories as disallowed, meaning any page or post with such tags or categories will not be served up by the plugin.
-5. *Related posts and pages*: **New in 1.1!** Puts you in control of pulling up related posts, pages, or both.
+6. *Related posts and pages*: **New in 1.1!** Puts you in control of pulling up related posts, pages, or both.
-6. *Simple installation*: **New in 1.5!** Automatically displays related posts after content on single entry pages without any theme tinkering.
-7. *Miscellany*: a nicer options screen (including a sample display of the code that is produced **New in 2.0**), displaying the fulltext match score on output for admins, an option to allow related posts from the future, a couple bug fixes, etc.

 == Installation ==